riolet/rix/README.md

 * Ritchie has no keywords.
 There are many symbols with predefined meanings, but the intention of Ritchie is to have all those symbols redefineable.
 Currently Ritchie has been developed with a standard dialect of ritchie in mind, and to that effect many symbols work as keywords might otherwise have in other languages.
 For example to define a class in Ritchie, you would type
 ```
-SomeClass : SomeBaseClass
+SomeClass :: SomeBaseClass
 ```
-  The `:` represents class definition right now, but it needn't mean that in the future.
+  The `::` is simply a verb that reads "become a subclass of".

-* We call verbs what the constructs called functions, methods or subroutines in other languages
+* We call verbs what the constructs called functions, methods or subroutines in other languages.
+For example:

-  Plain vanilla verbs behave like C functions

 ```
 Integer : factorial Integer n